DylanMeeus/hasgo/README.md

 The inspiration mainly shows in the naming of functions.
 If the functions were named after Java lambdas, it'd be called "Jago".
 Sorry if you expected more Haskell goodness (I'm open to suggestions of how more haskell in Hasgo!)

+## Real Generics?

+Currently I have an experimental implementation of hasgo [here as hasgo2](https://www.github.com/DylanMeeus/hasgo2).
+It does require a development version of Go installed from source to function correctly at this stage.